 Degree Program Overview

-The applied Geographic Information System (GIS) program gives graduates the critical knowledge to succeed in the challenging world of geospatial technologies.
-This includes advanced classes and labs in global positioning systems (Trimble), remote sensing (ERDAS IMAGINE), GIS (ArcGIS) and web-based mapping and spatial analysis.
-In particular, applications of these technologies in the oil and gas industry, parcel mapping, local government, national security and market research are featured.
-Additionally, this program is designed to enhance an individual's knowledge in scientific investigations, resource management, asset management, environmental impact assessment, and urban planning.
-GIS technologies use digital information, for which various digitized data creation methods are used.
+The applied Geographic Information System (GIS) graduate program will give students the critical knowledge to succeed in the challenging world of geospatial technologies.
+This includes advanced classes and labs in GIS (ArcGIS), remote sensing (ERDAS IMAGINE), web-based mapping, model builder, programming, and spatial analysis.
+In particular, this program is designed to enhance an individual's knowledge in geographic information science and technology.
+Additionally, applications of the technology in the oil and gas industry, public health sector, parcel mapping, local government, law enforcement, national security, and market research are featured.

 For the convenience of our students, all face-to-face classes for this program are offered at The Woodlands Center campus.